+Figure 5-2

-Figure 5-2 CNDDB Occurrences within 5 miles of the Survey Area Plants From the full list of species, each was then individually assessed based on habitat requirements and distribution relative to vegetation communities and habitat features that occur in and around the survey area.
+From the full list of species, each was then individually assessed based on habitat requirements and distribution relative to vegetation communities and habitat features that occur in and around the survey area.
 A comprehensive list of special-status species that were considered in the analysis is provided in Appendix B-1 of this Technical Report, Special-Status Species with Potential to Occur within the Survey Area.